 Out into the rainstorm....up the road we would run

 We ran in the downpour, getting soaked to our skin

 Laughing and yelling....such fun it had been!

 Later that night, we warmed by the fire

 She let me stay up....no one was tired

 So cozy and warm...no longer so cold

-Eating popcorn, and candy...and ghost stories were told
+With popcorn, and candy...and the ghost stories told

 That one Halloween, on that night of the storm

 Was the best Halloween....and reminds me of home.....